hsrambo07/Notion-Extension/README.md

 ### Multi-part Commands
 - Make sure commands have a clear separation ("and add", "and write")
 - For checklists, include "to" before the action (e.g., "add checklist to read books")

+### Multi-action Commands
+- Ensure each action has clear and complete information (page names, content)
+- Use "and" to separate distinct actions

 ## 🔄 Workflow Internals